diti7/Film-Factory/README.md

 - **Snacks Menu**: Browse a variety of snacks and beverages to purchase upon arrival.

 ### 🔒 Admin Features:
-- **Secure Access**: Admin panel secured with username and password.
+- **Secure Access**: The admin panel is secured with a username and password.
-- **Movie Management**: Add, update, or delete movies and snacks with ease.
+- **Movie Management**: Add, update, or delete movies and snacks easily.
 - **Visualization**: View sales and performance using Matplotlib-generated graphs.